 by VDM-Verlag in 2008, has reportedly been recommended as a reference book for piano pedagogy courses at a few universities.
 Most recently, her article, "Student Recruitment Ideas for Private and College Music Instructors," has been published in the peer-reviewed journal, American Music Teacher.

 Agnes holds the Doctor of Musical Arts degree in Piano Performance and Pedagogy from the University of Iowa and an Artist Diploma from the University of Cincinnati College-Conservatory of Music.
 She also studied at the Hong Kong Academy for Performing Arts and Loyola University New Orleans.
 Her teachers have included Gabriel Kwok, Nancy Loo, Jac McCracken, Uriel Tsachor, James Tocco, and Michael Chertock.
 Passionate about Bach's music, she also received tutelage specifically on the interpretation of Bach's keybaord works from the renowned Chinese pianist Yuan Sheng, who studied intensively with Bach expert Rosalyn Tureck.

-Beginning in fall 2014, Agnes Wan will be an Assistant Professor of Music (Piano) at Chowan University in North Carolina.
+Agnes Wan is currently an Assistant Professor of Music (Piano) at Chowan University in North Carolina.
 She is a Steinway Artist, a designation that she has officially received in September 2013.

 Content copyright . agnes-wan.net.
 All rights reserved.